developer-zebra/developer-zebra-site/src/emdk-for-android/7-4/samples/multibarcode1/index.md

 productversion: '7.4'
 ---
 ##Overview
-This sample demonstrates simultaneous scanning of multiple Unique Device Identification (UDI) barcodes using capabilities in the Barcode/Scanning APIs introduced with EMDK for Android 6.8.
-These APIs work independently of any [Data Capture profiles](/emdk-for-android/7-3/mx/data-capture/barcode).
+This sample demonstrates simultaneous scanning of multiple barcodes using capabilities in the Barcode/Scanning APIs introduced with EMDK for Android 6.8.
+These APIs work independently of any [Data Capture profiles](../../mx/data-capture/barcode).

 #### Notes